 - Anal (1-3 years old): Pooping is pleasure number one in this stage.
 Potty training is a source of conflict, and can shape how the individual deals with authority in the future.
 Fixation at this stage can result in people being anal retentive or anal expulsive (disorganized, over-sharing) later in life.

-- Latent (6 years old to puberty): The libido takes a break at this stage to let some other kinds of childhood development to take place.
+- Latent (6 years old to puberty): The libido takes a break at this stage to let other kinds of childhood development take place.

 - Genital (puberty and onward): In the genital stage, the libido is back and focused on heterosexual intercourse (in Freud’s view this was what constituted normal sexuality that wasn’t affected by fixation or conflict).

 While I do think Freud had some interesting ideas, particularly around defense mechanisms, the stages of psychosexual development just don’t do it for me.
 Sexual drives are obviously important, but the notion that they are behind the transitions we make from infancy to adulthood just doesn’t ring true.
-Between the ages of 3 and 6 is an important time in terms of social, cognitive, and emotional development, and to shunt that off to the side and focus instead on Oedipus and Electra really doesn’t seem useful.
+Between the ages of 3 and 6 is an important time in terms of social, cognitive, and emotional development, and the way psychoanalytic theory shunts that off to the side and focuses instead on Oedipus and Electra really doesn’t seem useful.

 Are you a Freud fan, or does this seem a little out there to you?